Metro-Records/scrapers-lametro/README.md

 Merge your PR to push to `main` and publish a `staging` tag of the scraper image.

-To publihs a `production` tag of the scraper image, sync the `master` branch with the `deploy` branch:
+To publish a `production` tag of the scraper image, sync the `master` branch with the `deploy` branch:

 ```bash